jupyter-book/mystmd/packages/myst-transforms/docs/overview.md

 : Ensure that `python` as a language is replaced from `IPython3` or other kernal-like language specifiers.

 CodeBlock
 : Codeblocks can live inside of figures, have captions and be references.
-Transformation ensures that this information isn't lost from the original parsing of mdast.
+Transformation ensures that this information isn't lost from the original parsing of AST.
 : Note: this should move into the parser in the future.

 Footnotes